Reduce Dementia Risk When You Have Diabetes

 Diabetes Link to Cognitive Health

 Your brain uses half of all the sugar circulating in your blood stream.
 When your blood sugar goes too high or too low, you may experience mood swings, memory issues and a reduced ability to learn.
 High blood sugars are dangerous to brain blood vessels and nerves.
-“Brain fog” is a very common condition, although not a medical term, may develop.
-Brain fog is when you feel spacy, have difficulty finding the correct words, are irritable and lack the ability to focus.

 High blood sugars also lead to inflammation in the brain causing poor judgment and confusion.
 The brain blood vessels may become clogged with plaque, just like your coronary arteries.
 Oxygen rich blood will not enter your brain causing brain cells to die.
 Even insulin plays a role in your brain health.
-Insulin resistance, often seen in type 2 diabetes, can negatively impact your brain.”Insulin resistance” means your body has insulin but it is not utilizing it correctly.
-That raises the risk for vascular dementia, memory problems, mood swings and possibly dementia as well as Alzheimer’s.

 Low blood sugars resulting from diabetes are dangerous to the brain as well.
 Low blood sugars can produce symptoms such as headaches, dizziness, weakness, irritability, and confusion.
 If not treated, low blood sugar can result in a coma.
-“Older people with diabetes have documented higher incidences of dementia, Alzheimer’s and vascular dementia compared to older people with normal blood sugars.”
-Forgetfulness and confusion are often present.
-Self-care begins to disappear.

 If and when cognitive problems develop for the patient, the diabetes care team should try to simplify the health care routine as much as possible.
 When the patient starts forgetting to keep their medical appointments, forgetting to renew or take medications or forgetting to prepare and eat meals, action must be taken by the care team and family.
-The term “dementia” means the inability to live and function independently.
-The medical provider along with the family need to make sure there is a proper support system in place either in the home setting or in a medical facility.

 What are we currently learning about Diabetes and Brain Health?

 Over 195,000 people were studied for 8 years.
 They were all age 60 or older and had no dementia at the beginning of the study.
 After 8 years, it was found “a healthy lifestyle was associated with a lower dementia risk” even with genetic risk factors in place for Alzheimer’s and other dementias.
 Alzheimer’s is considered only one type of dementia.
-Those who did not smoke, ate a healthy diet, were physically active and consumed low to moderate alcohol did better with their brain health.
-Those with high stress levels, anxiety, depression, less than 5 hours of nightly sleep, insomnia, sleep apnea and lack of vitamin B 12 had 2 times the risk of dementia.

 Another study in 2020 published in Neurology found reductions in Alzheimer’s risk after following a healthy lifestyle including a Mediterranean style diet.
-Besides eating a well-balanced diet high in fruits and vegetables, low in saturated fat, the Mediterranean diet includes whole grains, seeds, legumes, beans, and healthy fats such as olive oil, olives, nuts, and fish.
+Besides eating a well-balanced diet high in fruits and vegetables, low in saturated fat, the Mediterranean diet includes whole grains, seeds, legumes, beans, and healthy fats such as olive oil, olives, seeds, nuts, and fish.
 It also includes herbs, spices, and a small amount of red wine.
 Eating with others is also a part of the Mediterranean plan to provide a social setting.

-Although there are currently multiple online games and APPs stating “they can enhance cognitive function” to improve your brain, more research still needs to be done.
-They can’t hurt but they may not be the panacea that claim to be.
 Most experts and medical professionals are confident your mind will be maintained if you continue to stick to real life activities.
 Whatever you do should be somewhat challenging and new to you.
 “A passive brain with or without diabetes has a tendency to atrophy.”

 Which real life experiences can help activate your brain?